sistudios13/ShotStreak/README.md

-# 🏀 ShotStreak
+# 🏀 Shotstreak

-Welcome to **ShotStreak**! 🎯 This is your ultimate basketball shot tracking app that helps you log your shooting goals, track progress, and stay consistent with your training.
-Whether you're aiming for a perfect streak or climbing the leaderboard, ShotStreak is here to keep you motivated and improving. 💪
+Welcome to **Shotstreak**! 🎯 This is your ultimate basketball shot tracking app that helps you log your shooting goals, track progress, and stay consistent with your training.
+Whether you're aiming for a perfect streak or climbing the leaderboard, Shotstreak is here to keep you motivated and improving. 💪

 ---